 - Mentors on K awards

-- Mentors to fellows, residents, medical and graduate students interested in pursuing their careers in research
+- Mentors to fellows, residents, and medical and graduate students interested in pursuing their careers in research

 - Director of the Clinical Translational Science Training (T32) Award on multidisciplinary patient-oriented research